alexfernandez/testing/README.md

 Message and callback behave just like above.

+#### testing.check(error, [message], [callback])

+Not a real assertion, but works as the opposite of one.
+If there is an error, count as a failure.
+Otherwise, do nothing.

+Has a big advantage over the following code:

+    testing.assert(!error, 'There should be no errors', callback);

+in that it shows the actual error message should there be one.

 ### Showing results

 You can use your own function to show results.
 The library provides a premade callback: